miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Version Changelog:
 ------------------

-v10.8                                                  12.11.2020
+v10.8                                                  13.11.2020
 -----
 +Improved the turnstile at Club Confession, thanks to EntenSchreck.
 +Corrected trigger, sound and badly lit wall at Hallowbrook Hotel.
 +Updated tutorial security guard's voice-overs, thanks to Chalvrek.
-Removed an icon in Venture Tower and made broken roof accessable.
++Delayed Vick's arena exit and made Tawni's boyfriend holster gun.
++Added exits to Sheriff roof fight and made his sword easy to find.
+Removed redundant or duplicate tools from the Player Mods folder.
 Corrected Blade Brother name in basic and Luckee Star body issues.
+Restored missing line of Mandarin and issues with Nadia in crypt.
+Fixed Venture Tower icon and holes and made glass roof accessable.
 Reset Gangrel sheet stances and combat area Glaze in basic patch.
 Locked endgame Skyeline vents and fixed floating or clipping junk.
 Fixed sticky floor, bad camera angles and other minor map issues.
 Disabled Arthur's privat computer and movement in the basic patch.
 Added sign to Hollywood cemetery gate and fixed name in computer.
 Fixed a temple trap trigger and covered bad Society rock textures.
-Made Tawni's boyfriend holster gun when using interesting points.
-Removed redundant or duplicate tools in the Player Mods directory.
-Restored missing line of Mandarin and issues with Nadia in crypt.
+Improved cabbie endgame options and fixed more minor text issues.

 v10.7                                                  20.09.2020
 -----